VI Statewide Support

 Memo VI Assessment Support

 For more information on upcoming professional development opportunities, please refer to postings on the NCVI List-Serve.
-If you are interested in subscribing to the NCVI List-Serve, please contact William Tubilleja, 919.807.3988.
+If you are interested in subscribing to the NCVI List-Serve, please contact Amy Campbell, 919.807.3988.

-For information on how to schedule you student for a low vision evaluation, please contact William Tubilleja, 919.807.3951.
+For information on what to expect during a low vision evaluation, please read the following:

 Under IDEA 2004 addressing assistive technology: